nerodesu017/wreq-util/README.md

 - **Emulation Device**

-  In fact, most device models have the same `TLS`/`HTTP2` configuration, except that the `User-Agent` is changed.
+  Most browser device models share the same TLS and HTTP/2 configuration, differing only in the User-Agent.

     <details>